codewithmike01/online-note-book-drf/README.md

 ## Online Note App

 The online Notes is be use by staff to log thier personal notes.
-The online noe app is developed using Django Rest Framework (DRF).
+The online note app is developed using Django Rest Framework (DRF).

 https://github.com/Ginohmk/online-note-book-drf/assets/58771507/3b1a8781-2fa2-4ddf-9a96-427772144469